cwchentw/coru/README.md

 Some online tutorials add line numbers in the form of HTML elements on web pages, which is common practices among programming teaching sites.
 However, these metadata are limited to web pages only.
 If we want to reuse the demo code in another material, the metadata of the code on web pages are lost.

-In contrary, `coru` adds line numbers and, optionally, width numbers, to source code as its comments.
+In contrary, `coru` adds line numbers to source code as its comments.
 The commented code still works as that without any line number.
 Furthermore, the commented code can be utilized multiple times, in any format of teaching materials.

-By the way, `uncoru`, the sister program of `coru`, removes the line numbers and the width numbers in source left by `coru` in case that you no longer require such metadata on code.
+By the way, `uncoru`, the sister program of `coru`, removes the line numbers in source modified by `coru` in case that you no longer require such metadata on code.

 ## System Requirements